TheSuperMighty/MightyIO-iOS-Pod/README.md

         return YES;
     }
     ```

-5. To verify that SuperMighty is running, run your app and a series of messages should log to the console indicating successful login and retrieval a Mighty Item for that game.
-6. Place ribbon using the method ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self];`` or ``[[Mighty sharedInstance] makeRibbonWithIBOutlet:smRibbonOutlet inViewController:self];``
+5. Place ribbon using the method ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self withIntroModalOnFirstLaunch:YES];`` or ``[[Mighty sharedInstance] makeRibbonWithIBOutlet:smRibbonOutlet inViewController:self withIntroModalOnFirstLaunch:YES];``
-7. Start testing.
+6. In some cases you may want to show or hide the ribbon based on where your player is inside of your game.
+This can be done very simply using the ``[[Mighty sharedInstance] makeRibbonHidden:NO withAnimation:YES];``  method.
+7. Lastly make sure to add the Mighty delegate to your interface file.
+8. The Mighty Delegate contains methods that will allow you to respond to a Mighty Purchase by unlocking the Mighty Item.

 Methods
 -----